Support Us On Patreon

 Naro Space Center, South Korea

-LC-2 has witnessed the launch of 5 rockets, including 4 orbital launch attempts.
-While Naro Space Center, South Korea, has been the site for 8 rocket launches.
+The LC-2 launch pad has hosted 5 rocket launches, including 4 orbital launch attempts.
+The Naro Space Center, South Korea launch site has been the location for 8 total rocket launches.

 The Naro Space Center is a South Korean spaceport in South Jeolla's Goheung County, operated by the state-run Korea Aerospace Research Institute.